Option Trader BOOM

 Option traders are a booming business in the CTA space, at least that is the recent trend.
 It seems like every day we meet a new manager who incorporates some type of option selling or volatility trading.
-When measured by assets, most CTAs in the industry use some type of trend-following approach, so this development is a unique subset in our industry.
+When measured by assets, most CTAs in the industry use some type of trend-following approach, so this development is a unique subset of our industry.
 Why the boom?
 What risks and opportunities are available?

 There are logical reasons for this growth if we consider recent market trends.
 Even though it was nine years ago, the Great Recession made a lasting impression on how market participants contemplate risk.
 Because of this, there is a great hedge risk, especially with put options.
 Yet someone has to take the risk of selling those options as insurance.
 Enter this select group of CTAs (Please note that these CTAs are not the only risk takers).

 Not only is there ample supply for the demand of options but there have been favorable market conditions since March of 2009 with perhaps the greatest bull market in modern history.
 With the exception of several retracements, options sellers have had an overwhelming advantage.
 Said another way, the purchasers of insurance seldom filed a claim.
 See image below of CBOE’s VIX courtesy of Trading View:

 The boom isn’t limited to option-selling CTAs either.
 Money has flowed directly to VIX futures as well as ETFs that specialize in volatility trading.
 For example, see Bloomberg’s Businessweek report on the inflows to ProShares Short VIX Short-Term Futures ETF.